-If the damaged building is located in a flood hazard area, an analysis will need to be performed to determine if the criteria for substantial damage has been met.
-This applies to buildings damaged by any mechanism including wind and fire and is not limited to those damaged by flood.
+If the damaged building is located either partially or wholly within a Special Flood Hazard Area (SFHA) as defined by the Federal Emergency Management Agency (FEMA) flood maps, an analysis will need to be performed to determine if the criteria for “substantial damage” have been met.
+This applies to buildings damaged by any mechanism, including wind and fire, and is not limited to those damaged by flood.
 Substantial Damage (sometimes referred to as the “50% Rule”) is defined within Chapter 2, Section 202 of the IEBC as:

 "SUBSTANTIAL DAMAGE.
 Damage of any origin sustained by a structure whereby the cost of restoring the structure to its before-damaged condition would equal or exceed 50 percent of the market value of the structure before the damage occurred."